dennypage/mdns-bridge/README.md

 * The parameter to enable or disable IPv4/IPv6 cannot override the global setting.
 I.E. if the global setting is `disable-ipv6 = yes`, an interface may not specify `disable-ipv4 = no`.
-* Only one inbound filter list may be provided.
+* Only one inbound filter list may be provided per interface.
 Either an allow list, or a deny list, but not both.
-* Only one outbound filter list may be provided.
+* Only one outbound filter list may be provided per interface.
 Either an allow list, or a deny list, but not both.
 * Inbound interface filters are applied following the global filters.
 An inbound interface filter does not override the global filter list.
 * Outbound interface filters are applied prior to sending packets to the